Autism Affect Motor Skill Development: What Parents Miss

 • 6.7 percent experienced troubles with gross motor skills

-• 38.5 percent had issues of fine motor tasks
+• 38.5 percent had issues with fine motor tasks

-This implies that most of the children affected by autism might not be able to walk until late, hold weakly, or refuse doing something such as drawing, or picking up scissors.
+This implies that most of the children affected by autism might not be able to walk until late, hold weakly, or refuse to do something such as drawing or picking up scissors.

 In addition, the research demonstrates that motor deficits were usually more pronounced with increasing age.